spiros/hdr-caliber-phenotype-library/_phenotypes/lewer_HUPIO_mZXE2uZxDzVYBsAbTjbhrK.md

 ### Implementation

-We selected patients by identifying product codes indicating a prescription of OAT and clinical codes indicating a history of illicit opioid use, such as ‘heroin dependence’ (see extended data for a full code list23).
-We prioritised specificity over sensitivity, aiming to use codes that are only applied to the target population.
+This phenotype includes prescriptions of opioid agonist therapy (OAT), indicated by 'Prodcode' under the heading 'Type', and codes indicating a history of illicit opioid use, indicated by 'Medcode' under the heading 'Type'.

+#### PRODCODES

+In the UK, treatment for opioid dependence involves the prescription of methadone or buprenorphine.
+However, these medications are also licensed for other indications including pain and palliative cough.
+We therefore developed a method to identify medications that are specific to OAT (see publication for more detail).

+#### MEDCODES

-We used keywords to search CPRD dictionaries to find Read and SNOMED clinical codes that may illicit opioid use (methadone; buprenorphine; abus*; addict;  ependen*; drug user; heroin; inject; misus*; opiate; opioid; overdose).
-Our search identified 1,098 Read codes and 1,800 SNOMED codes.
-Two authors (DL and PP) screened the codes for relevance, with conflicts resolved through discussion.
+We used keywords to search CPRD dictionaries to find Read and SNOMED codes that may inidicate a history of illicit opioid use (methadone; buprenorphine; abus*; addict; dependen*; drug user; heroin; inject; misus*; opiate; opioid; overdose).
 Where codes were likely to indicate illicit opioid use, but did not specifically mention opioids, we classified them as ‘probable’.
+For example, codes indicating injection of illicit drugs were classified as ‘probable’ because an estimated 94% of people who inject drugs in the UK use heroin.
 Some clinical codes described prescriptions, tests or adverse reactions relating to methadone and buprenorphine.
+We excluded these where the indication was unclear.

 ### Publications